 Meteorae start with the skills and equipment listed for their background.

 Difficulty of Play

 |Simple • Intermediate • Advanced|

-Thanks to their extremely restrictive turn conducts, playing Meteorae like any other character is outright impossible.
+Thanks to their restrictive turn conducts, playing Meteorae like any other character is outright impossible.
 They often have to use meta turncount strategies just to live, such as skipping floors and having an odd branch order; see the Strategy section for more details.
 These tactics often make Meteorae underleveled, even with their absurd aptitudes, let alone undergeared.